Vishavjit-Khinda/IIOT-Wafer-Manufacturing/README.md

 Make sure Postgresql database is setup and connected.\
 Pretrained ML model (edge_model.pkl) is already saved, edge_gateway.py will automatically load this ML model.\
 device_publisher.py will automatically load the data_simulation.csv for streaming.\
-**NOTE:** data_train.csv was used to train the ML model.\
+**NOTE:** -data_train.csv was used to train the ML model.\
           -data_validation was used for validation/testing purpose of ML model.

 #### Run the System (3 Terminals Required)